What are the three types of industrial ventilation?

 - Not ensuring adequate airflow

-- Placing the hood too far away from the process, reducing effectiveness of removing fumes
+- Placing the hood too far away from the process, reduces effectiveness of removing fumes

-- No workforce education and training to ensure that they understand the importance for effective ventilation
+- No workforce education and training to ensure that they understand the importance of effective ventilation

-If you are an employer with a workforce in an industrial setting, and you want to find out more about all types of ventilation, why not give us a call?
+If you are an employer with a workforce in an industrial setting, and you want to find out more about all types of industrial ventilation systems, why not give us a call?